Pea Protein Pros11.28.2019

-Two Islands Pea Protein is suitable for both men and women alike.
-Although men and women have different daily protein needs, our high dose protein serve makes it easy to get just the right amount.
+Pea protein powder is suitable for both men and women alike.
+Although men and women have different daily protein needs, a high dose protein serve makes it easy to get just the right amount.

-Either taken post-workout to assist with muscle repair and building, or baked into a delicious afternoon snack to curb the cravings, our pea-protein can be taken at any time of the day, with any food.
+Either taken post-workout to assist with muscle repair and building, or baked into a delicious afternoon snack to curb the cravings, pea protein powder can be taken at any time of the day, with any food.
 Protein has a myriad of health benefits and is essential for all systems and structures of the body, making it the ideal dietary supplement.